huythedev/locket_catcher/README.md

             *   **For a private chat with the bot:** Send the `/start` command to your bot.
 Then, visit `https://api.telegram.org/bot<YourBOTToken>/getUpdates` (replace `<YourBOTToken>` with your actual bot token).
 Look for the `"chat":{"id": ...}` value in the JSON response.
 This is your chat ID (usually the same as your user ID).
             *   **For a group chat:** Add your bot to the group.
 Send any message in the group (e.g., `/my_id @your_bot_username`).
 Then, visit the `getUpdates` URL as described above.
 Find the message you sent in the response, and look for the `"chat":{"id": ...}` value.
 Group chat IDs are typically negative numbers.
             *   **Alternatively:** You can use bots like `@userinfobot` or `@getmyid_bot`.
 Add them to your chat or send them a message, and they will tell you the chat ID.

+    If the `.env` file already exists, the script will let you know and check if all required variables seem to be present.

 4.  **(Optional) Create `users_info.txt`:**
     If you want to display custom names instead of user IDs in Telegram messages, create a file named `users_info.txt` in the same directory.
 Add entries in the following format, one per line: